-Gallery Interpreter Tour at The Lowry at The Lowry, Manchester, 8 January–15 April 2019, free entry - Visit now
+Gallery Interpreter Tour at The Lowry at The Lowry, Salford, 8 January–15 April 2019, free entry - Visit now

 , as well as attracting countless high profile theatre and dance companies touring the UK, is also home to the worlds largest public collection of paintings and drawings by LS Lowry.
 Their exhibition space hosts the Lancashire artist’s work alongside other pieces on loan from private collections across the UK.
 Every day at 12 pm and 2 pm, gallery interpreters offer the chance for you to become more familiar with the collection.
 You will be guided through the exhibit shining a spotlight on works which have recently been added, as well as discussing Lowry’s life and the context in which the pieces were created.
 As an artist who frequently depicted industrialised Salford in his work, the calm contrast of Salford Quays as it stands today already highlights how the City has progressed since the time in which Lowry was working.